Is Lululemon Shifting Toward Sustainable Manufacturing?

 Lesson Description Action Step

-Transparency builds trust Share material sources Add supplier info on product pages
+Transparency Builds Trust Share material sources Add supplier info to product pages

-Balance performance & eco-impact Don’t sacrifice quality Use high-grade recycled yarns
+Balance Performance & Eco Don’t sacrifice quality Use high-grade recycled yarns

-💬 At FuKi Gymwear, we apply this same philosophy — quality first, sustainability always.
+💬 At FuKi Gymwear, we apply the same principle: quality first, sustainability always.

 9. FAQs